-Children often fall and bang themselves, and thankfully most bangs to the head are harmless events and can be dealt with by the supervising adult by applying a cold compress (wet tissue or cloth) for the pupil's own comfort.
+Children often fall and bang themselves, and thankfully most bangs to the head are harmless events and can be dealt with by the supervising adult by applying a cold compress (wet tissue or cloth) for the young learner's own comfort.

-- Parents/Carers must be contacted if the pupil has a visible or grazed bump to the head. - All head bumps and injuries above the shoulders must be recorded on an accident form and a letter sent home, informing parents of possible symptoms to look out for.
-It is the responsibility of the first aider dealing with the head bump to contact the parent and also inform the class teacher. - Head bump letters will be texted to parents electronically so the school can be sure the parent receives the information, and that monitoring can continue.
+- Parents/Carers must be contacted if the young learner has a visible or grazed bump to the head. - All head bumps and injuries above the shoulders must be recorded on an accident form and a letter sent home, informing parents of possible symptoms to look out for.
+It is the responsibility of the first aider dealing with the head bump to contact the parent and also inform the class teacher. - Head bump observation forms will be completed by the adults supervising the young learner until the end of the school day.
+A copy of the form will be shared with the adult collecting the learner, and the original will be retained by the school.
+Should the first aider who originally dealt with the incident, or the person completing the form notice signs of increased swelling, prolonged discomfort, or changes in behaviour, they will request that the learner's parent or carer be contacted.